Amos Kipeen's recent visit to the school to assess the need

 Mission: "To provide the best quality education service to provide the finest learners able to compete on world-class standards."

 But they can't do it without resources.

 Curriculum enhancement texts for every subject in the Kenyan national curriculum, with an emphasis on science and technology at the teachers' request.
 These are excellent resources that wealthier schools have, but they are nonexistent in a school like Maasai Mara High.

 All the books and guides on local wildlife and conservation recommended by Wildlife Clubs of Kenya and Kenya Wildlife Service.
 This supports the school's active Conservation Club.

 Storybooks and novels in English and Kiswahili for all grades, to build a culture of reading for pleasure and to develop skills in written communication.

 Lenovo laptops, preloaded with locally relevant stories and content.

 Maasai Mara High School is a public boys' school with 295 students and is expected to double in size in the years ahead.
-(We are already supporting girls' schools.)
+(We are already supporting local girls' schools.)
 The students come from rural families, and most need to live at the school because it's so far from their home.
 These motivated young people have overcome many obstacles in their lives to be here, and they deserve the opportunity to learn and grow.